geek-cookbook/geek-cookbook/manuscript/support.md

 ## Discord: Where the cool kids are

-All the cool kids are hanging out in the [Discord server][1].
+All the cool kids are hanging out in the [Discord server](/discord/).

 > "Eh?
-What's Discord?
+What's a Discord?
 Get off my lawn, young whippersnappers!!"

 Yeah, I know.
 I also thought Discord was just for the gamer kids, but it turns out it's great for a geeky community.
 Why?
 [Let me elucidate ya.][2]..